meagrivera/mtids/readme.txt

 random.m : Edited this function, to assure, that it works properly with directed graphs.
 Just added a few lines, to implement an own algorithm, to create random graphs.
 It may be poor, but quickly to write.

+getDegree.m : Added new function to compute the in- and out-degree of adjacency matrices for directed graphs

+export_as_matrix.m : Adopted for directed graphs, so that export_to_workplace works for directed graphs.
+Contains a choice for indegree and outdegree when computing the laplacian for directed graphs.

 --------------<<<<<CHANGES STILL TO DO:>>>>>>>>--------------------------------------------